fullfatsoftware/spam_protect/README.md

 # spam_protect

-A lightweight Ruby gem to help reduce spam in Rails applications.
+A lightweight Ruby gem to help reduce spam in Rails applications without relying on CAPTCHAs or third-party services.
+It uses a combination of honeypot fields, timestamp tokens, and optional JavaScript checks to identify and block automated spam submissions.

 ## Installation